Frequently Asked Questions

 Is financial aid available for the 4-Year D.M.D. and the 2-Year AEGD program for International Dentists?

-Yes, financial aid is awarded on the basis of financial need as long as the applicant is a U.S. citizen or an eligible permanent resident (an I-130 Petition for Alien Relative is NOT eligible for financial aid) .
-Acceptance into the program does not guarantee you are eligible for financial aid.
+Federal financial aid is generally available for accepted students.
+However, acceptance into the program does not guarantee you are eligible for financial aid.
 You are responsible for financing your dental education.

 My application will be coming in late.
 Will you make an exception for me so I can still apply after the deadline?